 - Get a police report: You should contact local authorities for a police report.
 This report can be used as evidence in your case.
 It will include details about who was involved in the crash and how it happened.

 - Gather evidence: If you are safely able to gather evidence, it could help your case.
 Proof of what happened, like pictures or videos from the scene of the crash, will be used to strengthen your case.

 - Keep a journal of your experience: Writing down how you feel and how your injuries are progressing can help your case.
 Your attorney can use these details to prove that you suffered damages.

 - Contact a car accident attorney: A lawyer can help you keep your case organized.
 They will let you know what steps you need to take to recover compensation.
 Our attorneys can also handle communication with insurers for you.

-The Fitch Law Firm LLC understands the sensitive nature of traffic accidents and the need for victims to receive closure.
+The Fitch Law Firm understands the sensitive nature of traffic accidents and the need for victims to receive closure.
 We are here to help you through this difficult time.
-A texting while driving accident lawyer from our team serving Dayton can pursue compensation on your behalf while you focus on healing from your injuries.
-We can also manage your case’s communications, deadlines, and paperwork during this challenging time.
+While you focus on healing from your injuries, a Dayton texting-while-driving car accident lawyer from our firm can pursue compensation on your behalf.
+We can also manage your case’s communications, deadlines, and paperwork during this difficult time.

 The Next Call You Make